MrLixm/Reg-file-creator/README.md

 - `name` (mandatory): pretty name to display in the windows interface
 - `icon` (optional): absolute or relative file path to an icon image (.ico).
 If relative, the working directory will be the one of the json file.
+(note that environment variable are also supported thanks to `os.path.expandsvars`)
 - `command` (optional): command to execute when clicked.
 Can only be added if the RegKey doesn't have children.
 - `children` (optional): dict of sub-menu entries to add.